merrcury/100-Days-Of-Code/docs/README.md

 **Link of Work** : I'll be uploading my competition work after competition got over.

 **Link of Challenge** : [Calculate the severity of an airplane accident](https://www.hackerearth.com/challenges/competitive/airplane-accident-severity-hackerearth-machine-learning-challenge/)

+## Day 5 : January 10, 2018

+**Today's Progress** : I did some Visualization & Cleaning of Dataset for HackerEarth ML Challenge and resumed by H2O learning.

+**Thoughts** : How about using H2O for this challenge?
+I guess, I'll implement H2O this time.